Mahad1960/WEB-SCRAPING-Selenium/README.md

-# Amazon Web Scraper with BeautifulSoup:
+# Web Scraping AMAZON Data with Selenium:

-This project demonstrates a simple and effective way to scrape product data (title, price, and link) from saved Amazon HTML pages using **Python** and **BeautifulSoup**.
+This project demonstrates a simple and effective way to scrape product data (title, price, and link) from saved Amazon HTML pages using **Python**, **Selenium** and **BeautifulSoup**.
 The extracted data is organized into a structured format and exported to a CSV file for further analysis.

 Overview: